 Belgian Intermediary actors are currently most proactive in overcoming their barriers using a wide range of strategies, leaving them limited opportunity to try out new strategies in the future.
 French intermediaries are currently most selective in the strategies that they employ to try to overcome their barriers, with most relying on forming international partnerships and partnerships with public organisations only.
 It would seem that they plan to address this by broadening their toolboxes of strategies in the future; making applications for funding and gaining even more partnerships with public organisations is high on their agenda for the future.
 This focus on partnerships with public organisations in France is all the more intriguing given that only one survey respondent from France is partnering with private organisations in order to overcome its barriers, and no new French intermediaries are interested to try this strategy in the future.
-This is quite different to in the UK and the Netherlands where partnerships with private organisations seem to be as highly valued by intermediaries as partnerships with public organisations.
+This is quite different to in the UK and the Netherlands where partnerships with private organisations.
 This suggests that intermediaries in France are more strongly supported by the state than elsewhere in the 2 Seas region.

-[Figure 17]
+[Figure I7]